mjakubowski84/parquet4s/site/src/main/resources/docs/docs/etl.md

   .read(Path("/pets"))

-// join and write output dataset readOwners
+// join and write output dataset Using.resources(readOwners, readPets) { case (owners, pets) =>
+  owners
-  .innerJoin(right = readPets, onLeft = Col("id"), onRight = Col("ownerId")) // define join operation
+    .innerJoin(right = pets, onLeft = Col("id"), onRight = Col("ownerId")) // define join operation
-  .as[PetOwner] // set typed schema and codecs .writeAndClose(Path("/pet_owners/file.parquet")) // execute all including write to the disk
+    .as[PetOwner] // set typed schema and codecs .writeAndClose(Path("/pet_owners/file.parquet")) // execute all including write to the disk }

-// take note that all operations defined above writeAndClose are lazy and are not execute until
+// take note that all operations defined above writeAndClose are lazy and are not executed before
 // writeAndClose is called
 ```